Tech-Nik09/Tech-Nik09/README.md

 # Hey developer!
-It seems you've made your way throught the internet and you found...
+It seems you've made your way through the internet and you found...
+...nothing
-...nothing (This page is currently work in progress.)
+(This page is currently work in progress.)